bottlesdevs/documentation/getting-started/installation.md

 ---
-description: Bottles is available as a Flatpak!
+description: Bottles is available from Flathub!
 ---

 # Installation